lnu-norge/lokaler.lnu.no/README.md

 ## Deploying to Heroku

-We deploy the main app to Heroku, following Herokus standard practice.
+To deploy to production on Heroku, you  need to log in to Heroku and manaully deploy a git branch.

+## Seeding

+Run `rails db:seed` to get sample data into your app.

-In addition to the standard procedure, we have added an ENV variable ["SEED_FILE"](https://github.com/lnu-norge/lokaler.lnu.no/pull/66) for when you want Heroku (or any other system) to load a different seed file than the current environment dictates.
-Useful for Heroku, as Heroku always wants you to run in production mode - but you might want to seed with development data.
+You can also set the ENV variable ["SEED_FILE"](https://github.com/lnu-norge/lokaler.lnu.no/pull/66) to load a different seed file than the current environment dictates.
+Useful for deploying tests on Heroku, as Heroku always wants you to run in production mode - but you might want to seed with development data.

+## Sendgrid setup

-To get sendgrid to work you will also need to set the ENV variable ["HOST"] to equal to the domain you are using, example: `ENV["HOST"] = "app.herokuapp.com`
+You need to set the right sendgrip enviroment variables, and to get sendgrid to work you will also need to set the ENV variable ["HOST"] to equal to the domain you are using, example: `ENV["HOST"] = "app.herokuapp.com`

 # Want to learn to code or learn Rails?
 ---